Lake Heidiland

 Description

-The Sächserseeli is located at 2099 m above sea level.
+At 2099 m above sea level lies the Sächserseeli.
 It has no above-ground tributary.
 So it is supplied with fresh water from underground springs.
-Some mountain lakes became world famous because a well-known mountain is reflected in them.
-The Riffelsee near the Gornergrat, for example, in which there is a reverse Matterhorn on windless days, or the Bachsee above Grindelwald, on whose water the Schreckhorn doubles.
+Some mountain lakes have become world-famous because a well-known mountain is reflected in them.
+The Riffelsee near the Gornergrat, for example, where there is an upside-down Matterhorn on windless days, or the Bachsee above Grindelwald, on whose water the Schreckhorn doubles.
 The Sächserseeli, on the other hand, is relatively unknown.
-Perhaps also because the 2523-meter-high mountain Magerrain reflected in the Sächserseeli does not quite come close to the fame of its counterparts in the Valais and the Bernese Oberland.
+Perhaps also because the 2523-metre-high mountain Magerrain, which is reflected in the Sächserseeli, does not quite come close to the fame of its counterparts in Valais and the Bernese Oberland.
 Tip: Combine a visit to the Sächserseeli with a hike to the Spitzmeilenhütte and the Maadseeli below.

 This content has been translated automatically.